andycrook/Hub75-24bit/README.md

 #### `save_minifont(path)`
 Saves current font to a compact `.mfont` format (binary).
+This is the preferred font format.
+External py mfont editor available to edit mfont glyphs directly.

 #### `load_minifont(path)`
 Loads a `.mfont` file.

 #### `monospace_digits(font)`
-Forces all digits in a font to have the same width.
+Forces all digits in a font to have the same width and x-advance.

 #### `draw_char(x, y, char, color, BGcolor, background_mode=0, buffer=0)`
 Draws a character from the loaded font.
+Helper for draw_text.

 #### `draw_text(x, y, text, color, BGcolor, background_mode=0, buffer=2, shadow=0, marquee=False)`
 Draws a string using the loaded font.
 Supports:
 - Background fill modes
 - Shadow direction
 - Marquee support (repeats text)
+- For speed, buffer=0 and the function will draw to the screen directly.
+With buffer mode,
+- the text is held in a buffer and further pixel operations can be performed, like
+- background surround, shadow effects, and marquee drawing.

 #### `draw_text_buffer(x, y, color, BGcolor, shadow=0)`
 Renders the text from the pixel buffer with shadow or background.